Dan Levy Reveals When He Knew Schitt's Creek Stuck the Landing | TV Guide

 [Warning: The following contains spoilers for the series finale of Schitt's Creek, "Happy Ending."
 Read at your own risk!]

-Schitt's Creek signed off on Tuesday night with a sincere, simple goodbye that underscored how much the show loved love.
+Schitt's Creek signed off on Tuesday night with a sincere, simple goodbye to the Rose family that underscored how much the show loved its characters.
 The Pop TV sitcom's series finale took place on David (Dan Levy) and Patrick's (Noah Reid) wedding day, as a heavy rainstorm derailed their plans for an outdoor ceremony.
 David panicked — at least until Patrick arranged for a massage that gave David more than he bargained for — but even a Town Hall wedding didn't feel like settling as long as he was marrying Patrick.
 He even forgave Alexis (Annie Murphy) for wearing a wedding dress to walk him down the aisle.

-As for the rest of the Rose family, the final episode ended with Johnny (Eugene Levy) and Moira (Catherine O'Hara) saying goodbye to their kids — along with Patrick and Stevie (Emily Hampshire) — and setting off for California.
-On their way out of town, Johnny asked their driver to stop so he could take one final look back at the old welcome sign, which had been repainted to show the Roses in a compromising position.
+As for the rest of the Roses, the final episode ended with Johnny (Eugene Levy) and Moira (Catherine O'Hara) saying goodbye to their kids — along with Patrick and Stevie (Emily Hampshire) — and setting off for California.
+On their way out of town, Johnny asked their driver to stop so he could take one final look back at the old welcome sign, which Roland (Chris Elliott) had repainted to show the Roses in a compromising position.
 It was Schitt's Creek's last sight gag.

 The beloved Canadian sitcom is signing off in uncertain times, but showrunner and star Dan Levy, who also wrote and co-directed the series finale, is grateful that for at least a few episodes, the show was able to offer audiences some release.
 "As hard as this time is, to be able to offer a show that is rooted in kindness and empathy — it feels, in a way, good that the show is still on the air," Levy told TV Guide.
 "Even though we are signing off now, but even to have gotten a few episodes in the midst of this, I feel like that hopefully offset some of the weight of all of this for people.
 And you can always rewatch it."